Healthcare Trends: Facts and Numbers

 - to share health-related data with their doctors.

-The current healthcare digital trend for more transparency in shaping the healthcare consumer experience determines the market expansion, which is forecast to increase from $25.39 billion registered in 2017 to $58.8 billion in 2022.
+The current healthcare digital trend for more transparency in shaping the healthcare consumer experience determines the market expansion, which is forecast to increase from $25.39 billion registered in 2017 to more than $60 billion in 2023.

 Technology trends in healthcare today and in the new decade are highly likely to be driven by the concept of digitally-enabled health.